owlbarn/tutorial/book/distributed/README.md

 SSP is supposed to mitigate the negative effects of stragglers.
 But the server still requires global state.

-## Probabilistic Sampling in Synchronise Parallel
+## Probabilistic Synchronise Parallel

 Existing barrier methods allow us to balance consistency against iteration rate in attempting to achieve a high rate of convergence.
 In particular, SSP parameterises the spectrum between ASP and BSP by introducing a staleness parameter, allowing some degree of asynchrony between nodes so long as no node lags too far behind.
 Figure~\ref{f:axis} depicts this trade-off.

-However, in contrast to a highly reliable and homogeneous datacenter context, let's assume a distributed system consisting of a larger amount of heterogeneous nodes that are distributed at a much larger geographical areas.
+However, in contrast to a highly reliable and homogeneous datacentre context, let's assume a distributed system consisting of a larger amount of heterogeneous nodes that are distributed at a much larger geographical areas.
 The network is unreliable since links can break down, and the bandwidth is heterogeneous.
 The nodes are not static, they can join and leave the system at any time.
 We observe that BSP and SSP are not suitable for this scenario, since both are centralised mechanisms: a single server is responsible for receiving updates from each node and declaring when the next iteration can proceed.